gleannyc/documentation/docs/docs/database-connections/index.md

-Once you add a database connection, it will be made available from the [Add Data Model](../data-modeling/add-data-model.md) workflow and you'll be able to specify tables or SQL queries to start visualizing data visualizing in Glean.
+Once you add a database connection, it will be made available from the [Add Data Model](../data-modeling/add-data-model.md) workflow and you'll be able to specify tables or SQL queries to start visualizing data in Glean.

 ## Firewall Configuration